dward2/BME547/Lectures/intro_to_git.md

 $
 ```

-The command `mkdir <folder_name>` creates a new folder (or directory, hence
+The command `mkdir <directory_name>` creates a new directory (
-mkdir = make directory) as a subfolder within the current one.
+mkdir = make directory) as a subdirectory within the current one.
 The command
-`cd <folder_name>` moves into the stated folder (cd = change directory).
+`cd <directory_name>` moves into the stated directory (cd = change directory).

-Now, in this new folder, lets make a subfolder to contain our first
+Now, in this new directory, lets make a subdirectory to contain our first
 repository.

 ```